julian1/reactor/README.md

   - better enum variable prefixes

 #### DONE
+  - done - fix cancel_all
+    - make it easy to do a cancel/shutdown from any callback
   - done - investage issue when using serial-comm and the double \n\n
   - done - use gettimeofday() instead of time for millisec prec.
   - done - compute smallest timeout value across all handlers and use as select() sleep timeout